my-username-was-taken/cse3000-movr-benchmark/examples/movr/README.md

      detock-net
    ```
 3. Setup configuration file
    Template configuration files for each databae system (Detock, SLOG, Calvin, and Janus) can found in `examples/movr`.
 The next steps make use of the `examples/movr/movr-2-regions.conf` configuration which is for local use.
-Note: when running the latency decomposition scenario, make sure that the configuration file includes the following: `enabled_events: ALL`.
+Note: when running the latency decomposition scenario, make sure that the configuration file includes the following: `enabled_events: ALL` (use the configuration files in examples/movr/lat_breakdown).
 4. Start the containers

    ```bash